 Niles: ...you know, I do.

-Slightly undercut by knowing that their marriage will break down in another year or so, but it's a sweet moment all the same, especially when Niles goes on to reassure Daphne that she'll find a man worthy of her "as soon as the gods create him."
+- It became Harsher in Hindsight by knowing that their marriage will break down over the next couple of years, but it's a sweet moment all the same, especially when Niles goes on to reassure Daphne that she'll find a man worthy of her "as soon as the gods create him."

 "They were there for me when I needed friends the most."

-Near the end of Frasier Grinch, Frasier is upset after learning that his son Frederick wanted the hot new Christmas toy of the season called the Robogeek, since Frasier had only bought him educational toys for Christmas, and believes he'll let him down on Christmas morning.
-But at the very end Martin reveals he managed to buy a Robogeek and gives it to Frasier so he can give to Frederick.
+- Near the end of Frasier Grinch, Frasier is upset after learning that his son Frederick wanted the hot new Christmas toy of the season called the Robogeek, since Frasier had only bought him educational toys for Christmas, and believes he'll let him down on Christmas morning.
+Martin says that he never knows what to get Frasier either before giving him his present.

 Martin: Merry Christmas, son.

 Frasier: Oh, Dad, how did you know?
 My very own Outlaw Laser Robogeek.

 - In "The Guild Trippers" and "Moons over Seattle" Niles went to Manchester in order to get Daphne's father Harry to reconcile with his wife Gertrude, getting thrown out of a pub six times for his trouble.
 He finally managed to convince Harry to fly back with him only for them to end up fighting and Daphne furious with him.
 When Daphne was alone with her father and was worried that her upcoming marriage with Niles will end the same way his and Gertrude's did, Harry told her that Niles was thrown out of the pub six times by him and still came back in to try to talk to Harry just to make Daphne happy, something he would have never done for Gertrude.
 Later Daphne shows up at Niles' house saying that she would rather elope with him right then than to spend one more minute without being his wife.